Contact Us | Search

 Training farmers on how to use smartphones to report surveillance data.

-The PI and his team implemented this project in 12 months.
-This was in many ways a scale-up project based on a previous BMGF funded project that supported the initial outreach and engagement with farmers.
-This project leveraged the success in that pilot to grown the number of farmers from 25 to 200 farmers using a network of smartphones to report surveillance data to the National Crops Resources Research Institute(NaCRRI), the body in Uganda charged with carrying out surveillance throughout the country for cassava.
+The PI and his team implemented this project in 12 months to scale-up activities of previous BMGF funded project that supported the initial outreach and engagement with farmers.
+This project leveraged the success in that pilot to grow the number of farmers from 25 to 200 using a network of smartphones to report surveillance data to the National Crops Resources Research Institute(NaCRRI), the body in Uganda charged with carrying out surveillance of cassava throughout the country.

-The PI managed to engage several undergraduate and graduate students in the project enabling them to grow their skills and contribute to the project.
-Farmers have gained knowledge on how to diagnose diseases in cassava and have used the training and knowledge obtained to develop businesses based on providing clean cassava planting materials to supporting their livelihoods.
+The PI engaged several undergraduate and graduate students in the project, enabling them to grow their skills and contribute to its success.
+Farmers gained knowledge on how to diagnose diseases in cassava and have used the training and knowledge obtained to develop businesses based on providing clean cassava planting materials, thus supporting their livelihoods.

-The project provided an unprecedented large quantity of geo-tagged images of cassava in different levels of health that is being used to train better models to predict disease from images.
-Because the data is geo-tagged it can also be used for disease spatial analysis.
-We are pursuing some of these avenues and also working to put the dataset online for use by the wider community.
+The project provided an unprecedented, large quantity of geo-tagged images of cassava at different health levels that is being used to train better models to predict disease from images.
+Since the data is geo-tagged, it can also be used for disease spatial analysis.
+The team is pursuing these avenues and also working to put the dataset online for use by the wider community.

-The PI has managed to form a team between the technical team in Makerere, the Uganda National Farmers Federation (UNFEE) and the National Crop Resources Research Institute (NaCRRI) that is actively looking to further this project to support not only cassava but also other crops.
+The PI also managed to form a team between the technical team in Makerere, the Uganda National Farmers Federation (UNFEE) and NaCRRI that is actively looking to further this project to support not only cassava, but also other crops.
 The PEER team have been in talks with other crop teams in NaCRRI who are interested in extending this system to cover cereal crops.
-From their collaboration with UNFFE and NaCRRI several times farmers were trained in disease identification in the field and best practices for mitigating disease.
+From their collaboration with UNFFE and NaCRRI, numerous farmers were trained in disease identification in the field and best practices for mitigating disease.

 Back to PEER Cycle 6 Grant Recipients